mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `Entity Test Operations`_.
 For example, model objects may need to be converted to documents (before matching or saving in the entity map) and returned iterables may need to be fully iterated.

+If `operation.ignoreResultAndError <operation_ignoreResultAndError_>`_ is true,
+the test runner MUST NOT make any assertions regarding the result or error of the operation and MUST proceed to the subsequent operation.

 If `operation.expectError <operation_expectError_>`_ is specified, the test runner MUST assert that the operation yielded an error; otherwise, the test